MODEL LAW ON WAREHOUSE RECEIPTS

 On 26 March 2020, UNCITRAL and UNIDROIT co-organised a Webinar on a Model Law on Warehouse Receipt Project to discuss the proposal of developing such an international instrument.
 The Webinar gathered input from a multidisciplinary group of experts from various geographic regions representing academia, stakeholders, institutional actors, and international organisations active in the field.
 The conclusions and recommendations of the Webinar confirmed the desirability and potential benefits of a Model Law that would be endorsed at the international level.

-It is envisaged that the Model Law shall consist of a set of black letter rules covering the private law aspects of a warehouse receipt system.
-Importantly, the Model Law will contemplate the issuance and transfer of electronic warehouse receipts, including through the use of electronic platforms, distributed ledger technology systems, and other technological mechanisms.
-It is anticipated that it will be a standalone instrument for adoption by States seeking to reform their national legislation.
+It was agreed that the Model Law shall consist of a set of black-letter rules covering the private law aspects of a warehouse receipt system.
+Importantly, the Model Law contemplates the issuance and transfer of electronic warehouse receipts, including through the use of electronic platforms, distributed ledger technology systems, and other technological mechanisms.
+It was conceptualised as a stand-alone instrument for adoption by States seeking to reform their national legislation.
 As all UNCITRAL and UNIDROIT instruments, the Model Law shall be compatible with both common law and civil law jurisdictions.

-Upon the project’s completion, consideration will be given to complementary work on a guide to enactment, including commentaries on the model provisions as well as on secondary legislation that may be deemed necessary to implement the Model Law at the country level.
+Furthermore, the Model Law shall be accompanied by a Guide to Enactment, including commentaries on the model provisions as well as guidance on secondary legislation that may be deemed necessary to implement the Model Law at the country level.

-The Model Law will be developed in a harmonised manner with UNCITRAL’s related existing instruments, in particular the UNCITRAL Model Law on Secured Transactions (2016), the UNCITRAL Legislative Guide on Secured Transactions (2007) and the UNCITRAL Model Law on Electronic Transferable Records (2017).
+The Model Law was developed in a harmonised manner with UNCITRAL’s related existing instruments, in particular the UNCITRAL Model Law on Secured Transactions (2016), the UNCITRAL Legislative Guide on Secured Transactions (2007) and the UNCITRAL Model Law on Electronic Transferable Records (2017).

-The Working Group on A Model Law on Warehouse Receipts
+The UNIDROIT Working Group on a Model Law on Warehouse Receipts

-As consistent with the Institute’s established working methodology, the Working Group is composed of experts selected for their expertise related to warehouse receipt systems.
-Experts participate in a personal capacity and represent different legal systems and geographical regions.
-The Working Group is composed of the following expert members:
+As consistent with the Institute’s established working methodology, a UNIDROIT Working Group was established to develop a comprehensive draft for the Model Law.
+The Group was composed of experts selected for their expertise related to warehouse receipt systems.
+Experts participated in a personal capacity and represented different legal systems and geographical regions.
+The Working Group was composed of the following expert members:

 • Eugenia Dacoronia, Professor of Civil Law, University of Athens (Greece) (Chair)